A simple yet powerful 3D design tool to use in class

 One project turned out to be quite popular among his students — the “Egg Cup”- designing a children’s egg cup with a specific theme.
 The results were very creative, with students making egg cups in all sorts of shapes.

 Kai wants to introduce Vectary to all of his classes, which is more than 190 students, and even to other school departments:

 “I’m aiming to use Vectary as our principal 3D modeling platform.
 I have even trained up some of my colleagues, though once they had started they were keen to get on with their own projects as they were enjoying creating so much.
 I do love the organic shapes and patterns you can create in Vectary, that’s what first drew me in.”

 Join the Education program

 3D modeling can be lots of fun and easy to teach and learn.
-To make it more adaptable to classes, we started a new program — VECTARY for Education — and many workshop leaders and teachers who have joined are standing by it.
-Be one of them and start utilizing fully our free 3D resources today!
+To make it more adaptable to classes, we invite you to join our program - .
+Many workshop leaders and professors, who have already joined, are standing by it.
+Sign up and start utilizing our free 3D resources with new education packages today!

-Share with us your success stories as an educator at .
-Tell us what you are doing or what you need so we can help you set up your 3D class.
+Share your success stories as an educator with us at .
+Tell us what you are doing or what your struggles are so we can help you set up your 3D class.